viktorija8902/best-deals/README.md

 }
 ```

-1) This will return SnapTravel rates for hotels in the city (the rate shown on the right and in green in the design)
+1) This above return SnapTravel rates for hotels in the city (the rate shown on the right and in green in the design)

 ```